robertsivanovs/PHP-to-PDF/README.md

 Includes both front end and back end validation using PHP and JavaScript.
 Has options to add/remove unlimited ammounts of fields.
 Saves all data in database.

-To run simply pull this project.
+To run:
+1. Pull this project,
-Database SQL dump - mendo.sql
+2. Database SQL dump - cv_generator.sql
+3. Set DB settings in /app/classes/database.php

 Technologies used: